-Say it Loud!: Black and Latino Gay Pride, May 29th – June 1st, 2013, a celebration of the Lesbian, Gay, Bisexual, and Transgender People of Color (LGBT POC) communities living throughout the Capital Region.
+Say it Loud!
+Black and Latino Gay Pride, Thursday, June 4th – Sunday, June 7th, 2015 , a celebration of Lesbian, Gay, Bisexual, and Transgender People of Color (LGBT POC) communities living throughout the Capital Region.
 It is a chance for LGBT POC, their families, friends, and allies to come together in solidarity while celebrating our freedom, strength, and talent.
-Through this unique event, IOOV provides an opportunity to acknowledge and recognize the individuality and diversity of the vibrant LGBT POC community and their contributions to the LGBT community at large.
+Through this unique event, IOOV provides an opportunity to acknowledge and recognize the individuality and diversity of the vibrant LGBT POC community and their contributions in the LGBT community at large.
 Over the course of four days there will be an array of activities, including:

-• The Celebration held down at the Albany Riverfront Park which includes food and family friendly entertainment; and
+The Celebration held down at the Jennings Landing (formerly Albany Riverfront Park) includes food and family friendly entertainment;

 A Health & Wellness Expo featuring vendors who represent a variety of health and human service providers; Screenings for diabetes, blood pressure and HIV/STI s;

 The Official After Party at Water Works Pub with a very special guest Stay tuned to find out who will be performing this year!